sensorario/resources/README.md

 }
 ```

-Since version 2.2, were added new syntax
+Since version 2.2, were added new syntax to define mandatory property.
+In version 2.2, `if_present` clause will be removed.
+Only `when` clause will remain.

 ```php
 public static function mandatory()